piano-miles/terminize/example-sets/README.md

 # Sets

-Some sample studysets for testing purposes.
+Some sample study sets for testing purposes.